List of Sri Lanka One Day International cricket records: Best figures in an innings – progression of record

+Best Bowling Figure against each opponent

 Best career average

 A bowler's bowling average is the total number of runs they have conceded divided by the number of wickets they have taken.

 Afghanistan's Rashid Khan holds the record for the best career average in ODIs with 18.54.
 Joel Garner, West Indian cricketer, and a member of the highly regarded late 1970s and early 1980s West Indies cricket teams, is second behind Rashid with an overall career average of 18.84 runs per wicket.
 Ajantha Mendis is the highest ranked Sri Lankan when the qualification of 2000 balls bowled is followed.

 Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

 West Indies' Joel Garner, holds the ODI record for the best career economy rate with 3.09.
 Sri Lanka's Muttiah Muralitharan, with a rate of 3.93 runs per over conceded over his 343-match ODI career, is the highest Sri Lankan on the list.